6 min read

 The point that this scripture makes is that his (Paul’s) spiritual strength was made perfect in his physical weakness.
 If he were weak, the only explanation for what he could accomplish in that state would have to be because of God.

-Outside of that situation, whenever a Believer asked, s/he received.
+Outside of that situation, whenever a Believer asked, according to the bible, s/he received.

 Instead of walking around, assuming you’re Paul, you should rest assured that God’s word is true.
 He tells us plainly in several places in the bible that we can get wealth, speak things into existence (whether positive or negative…life or death), ask and receive.